Cray-HPE/docs-csm/operations/network/management_network/Management_Network_Switch_Rename.md

    Move sw-cdu02 to sw-cdu-002 and increase IP addresses as specified in CSI output.
 It is a Dell switch.

-   Note: You can change many addresses in a single session, but not the one you used to connect.
+   **NOTE:** Several addresses can be changed in a single session, but not the one used to connect.
 This first connection will skip vlan 1 and change all of the other vlans (vlan 2 and vlan 4 on a CDU switch.)

    ```
    pit# ssh admin@10.1.0.6